 ||Giovanni Guareschi (1908-1968)|

 Italian journalist, humorist, and novelist, famous for his stories of an Italian village where Father Camillo, the stubborn Catholic priest, is constantly in trouble with the local Communist mayor Peppone.
 These two Tom and Jerry figures of the Cold War polarization and their ideological disputes are depicted with warm humour.
-Guareschi's books gained a huge popularity outside Italy, where they have sold over twenty-three million copies worldwide.
+Giovanni Guareschi's books gained a huge popularity also outside Italy.
+They have sold over twenty-three million copies worldwide.

 Don Camillo leaned toward Peppone and whispered in his ear:

-In 1940 Guareschi married Ennia Pallini whom he had known several years; she became the center of his autobiographical columns.
+In 1940 Guareschi married Ennia Pallini, his Parmese sweetheart, whom he had known several years; she became the center of his autobiographical columns.
 Guareschi's first book, La Scoperta di Milano (1941), dealt with his family life.
 During World War II Guareschi joined Italian Army – partly to avoid a trial after he had in the midlle of the night loudly mocked Mussolini's government: "Well, in those two hours (from one o'clock to three) I shouted things that the next day I found diligently transcribed in a report and shown to me by an important person of the UPI in his office in Via Pagano."
-In 1943 the Royal Air force destroyed Guareschi's home in a bombing raid.
+(Don Camillo Stories of Giovannino Guareschi: A Humorist Portrays the Sacred by Alan R. Perry, 2008, p.
+13) In 1943 the Royal Air force destroyed Guareschi's home in a bombing raid.
 When the Allies signed an armistice with Italy, Guareschi was arrested by the Germans, and sent to a concentration camp in Poland.
 These experiences Guaraschi described in his war memoirs Diario Clandestino 1943-45.
 He also wrote a play, La Favola di Natale (1945) for his fellow inmates.
 The play was based on a dream which flies with his son Alberto above the barbed wire back to Italy.

 A few months after his Guareschi's return in 1945, he was hired together with Carlo Mosca and Gianci Mondaini, to found the satirical and Monarchist weekly Candido.
 Mosca and Guareschi were co-editors until 1950.
 Guareschi' s writings mostly attacked the Communist and were then used by the anti-Communist block for their purposes.
 His political satires and posters contributed to the defeat of the Communists in 1948.
 However, Guareschi also mocked the government and Christian Democrats.
 In 1954 he published two facsimile letters allegedly written by Alcide de Gasperi, leader of the Christian Democratic Party and the Prime Minister.
 These wartime letters contained a suggestion by De Gasperi, then a leader in the Resistance, that the British military authorities bomb Rome in order to demoralize supporters of Germany and end the war sooner.
 De Gasperi denied authorship and successfully sued, and Guareschi was sentenced to a year in jail for libel.
 "I take the guilty verdict the same way I would a punch in the face," he wrote.
 "I don't care about showing that it's been given to me unjustly."
-Guareschi refused to appeal, and spent 409 days in Parma's San Francesco prison, and then six months on probation.
+(Don Camillo Stories of Giovannino Guareschi: A Humorist Portrays the Sacred by Alan R. Perry, 2008, p.
+20) Guareschi refused to appeal, and spent 409 days in Parma's San Francesco prison, and then six months on probation.
 The court never proved that the letters were false.
 While in prison, Guareschi wrote the screenplay for the third Mondo piccolo film, Don Camillo e l'onorevole Peppone (1955).